 Check and make sure you can access the Aviatrix Virtual Appliance CloudN dashboard and login with an administrator account.
 The default URL for the Aviatrix Virtual Appliance CloudN is:

 Make sure the pre-configuration steps in the previous section are completed before proceeding.

 2.2.1 Step a – Deploy Aviatrix IPMotion gateway¶

-The first step is to deploy Aviatrix IPMotion gateway in AWS VPC.
-Please refer to “IPmotion Setup Instructions” for detail.
+The first step is to deploy an Aviatrix IPMotion gateway in AWS VPC.
+Please refer to the “IPmotion Setup Instructions” for detail.

 a.1.
 Login to the Aviatrix Virtual Appliance CloudN